 Silly fool, she told herself.
 Everything you love is in danger, and you’re thinking about how exiting it is?

 She needed to find a way to help Susebron.
 In doing so, perhaps she could bring him out from beneath the oppressive control of the priests.
-If that happened, he might be able to do something to help her homeland.
-He was, after all, the God King of these priests and people.
+Then he might be able to do something to help her homeland.
+He was, after all, the God King.
 They’d listen to his orders.

 Assuming he could make those orders without getting himself killed by his own priesthood.

-She’d let herself grow distracted enough that she almost missed the comment from below, from one of the priests arguing most strongly in favor of attacking--and doing it soon.
+She’d let herself grow distracted enough that she almost missed the comment from below.
+It was spoken by one of the priests most strongly in favor of attacking.

 “Have you not heard of the Idrian agent who has been causing so much havoc in the city?” the priest asked.
 “The Idrians are preparing for the war!
 They know that a conflict is inevitable, and so they’ve begun to work against us!”